 - being displayed in the web browser as the name of the tab

 - the visited pages that are shown in the web browser

-- the page title, which is shown within the search results by search-engines
+- the page title, which my be shown within the search results by search-engines

 Title-element markup in the source-code